 Outcomes

-Partial discharge measurements for a gas that could be used for retro-fill purposes and compared with SF6 in scenarios with an introduced defect suggest that the same detection equipment could be used without modification.
 Partial discharge monitoring is a common tool for assessing equipment condition.
+Partial discharge measurements for a gas that could be used for retro-fill purposes and compared with SF6 in scenarios with an introduced defect suggest that the same detection equipment could be used without modification whether the detection method is based on IEC 60270 apparent charge or UHF monitoring.
+Both PRPD and general PD trends are comparable for the two gases.

 Understanding the effects of surface roughness on the impulse ratio for SF6 alternatives is important in selecting the gas mixture to be used for retro-fill purposes since it can lead to flashovers.
 This project is identifying the risk of surface roughness to breakdown as a result of retro-filling with an SF6 alternative.